 Self Assessment | Wimbledon

-Earning £100k+ in Wimbledon?
-The 60% Tax Trap and the Child Benefit Charge, Explained Properly
+The 60% Tax Trap and the Child Benefit Charge: Two Hidden Squeezes for Wimbledon Earners

 Updated June 2026 7 min read Talha Alvi

 SW19 and SW20 are full of incomes that look comfortable on paper and feel strangely squeezed in practice.
-The reason is two engineered cliff edges in the tax system: the withdrawal of the personal allowance above £100,000, and the High Income Child Benefit Charge.
-Both are managed through Self-Assessment, and both respond to planning.
+The reason is two engineered cliff edges in the tax system, at different income levels: the High Income Child Benefit Charge between £60,000 and £80,000, and the withdrawal of the personal allowance between £100,000 and £125,140.
+They do not overlap, but both are managed through Self-Assessment, and both respond to planning.

 The 60 per cent zone